Kadle11/kadle11.github.io/index.md

 ---

 ## About Me

- I am a CS Ph.D.
-Student at Georgia Tech specializing in Computing Systems.
- I am interested in research regarding Distributed Systems/Operating Systems, specifically in improving resource utilization efficiency and reducing network communication overheads for datacenter workloads.

----

- I am currently a part of the Kernel Research Group at Georgia Tech, advised by [Prof. Ada Gavrilovska](https://sites.cc.gatech.edu/home/ada/).
- Prior to pursuing my Ph.D. at Georgia Tech, I worked at the GeForce Now team @Nvidia and the Server Performance Team @ AMD.
+ Vishal Rao is a third-year Ph.D. student in Computer Science at Georgia Tech, advised by [Ada Gavrilovska](https://sites.cc.gatech.edu/home/ada/).
+He is broadly interested in distributed systems with a focus on systems for emerging memory technologies and high-performance computing.
+His current work explores the use of memory disaggregation and near-data processing for datacenter workloads (HPDC '25).
+Prior to pursuing his Ph.D, he worked at the GeForce Now team at Nvidia and the Server Performance Group at AMD.

 {% include_relative _includes/newsbar.md %}